Why is 199trust.com so cheap compared to others? Am I sacrificing something?

 A: Yes, they’re called Co-Trustees and must sign and notarize as responsible parties to the Trust.
 This is one of the major differences between an NFA-specific Trust and other non-specific Trusts. (*Side note* If you see a Trust service or lawyer that is creating documents that allow people only listed as beneficiaries or anyone other than a Co-Trustee to possess the NFA items in the trust…. run far and fast because they likely don’t know what they’re doing)

 Is there a limit to the number of Co-Trustees?

 A: No limit, however, keep in mind that they need to sign and notarize the Trust initially.
-Also an important consideration is the new stuff starting July 2016 with 41F and Co-Trustee need to submit fingerprint cards and photographs (see HERE for more info on that).
+Also an important consideration is the 41F requirements for every co-trustee (aka responsible person) to submit fingerprint cards and photographs (see HERE for more info on that).
 We include amendment templates for you to amend the Trust at your convenience to make these and other changes down the road.
 It’s simple to do so don’t feel like you need to include the extended family off the bat, remember our Trusts are flexible in the future as a rule.

 Can a Co-Trustee live in another state?

 A: Yes they can, no problem.
-If they are going to possess the items in that state however you will need to consult the laws in that state to make sure it’s legal.
-Also anytime you’re moving items to another state (temporarily or permanently) look into submitting a ATF form 5320.20 to notify them of the relocation of the items.
+If they are going to possess the items in that state however you will need to consult the NFA laws in that state to make sure it’s legal.
+Also anytime you’re moving NFA items to another state (temporarily or permanently) look into submitting an ATF form 5320.20 to notify the ATF of the relocation of the items.

 Who can use the item without me being directly present?